-Born in Toronto in 1901, Jacob was a well-educated member of the Jewish community who attended Jarvis Collegiate and went on to the University of Toronto, where he obtained his medical degree and a doctorate in 1926.
+Born in Husi in 1901, he lived most of his youth in Bucharest, Romania.
+Jacob was a well-educated member of the Jewish community who attended Jarvis Collegiate and went on to the University of Toronto, where he obtained his medical degree and a doctorate in 1926.
 An expert in the field of intricate organ surgery, Dr. Markowitz became the first person in the world to transplant the heart of one warmblooded animal into another in 1932.
 Little did he know this expertise would soon help him save hundreds of lives during the course of the Second World War.

 In 1941, Jacob Markowitz went to England, where he joined the Royal Army Medical Corps as a captain.
 Sent to Singapore, the good doctor found himself up-country just as the Japanese Imperial Army invaded Malay, where he was captured and incarcerated as a prisoner of war.
 Dr. Markowitz was transferred by the Japanese to the area where British soldiers were building the Bangkok-Moulmein Railway, also known as "The Railway of Death."
 It was built with the blood of over 200,000 soldiers who lost their lives as forced labourers in its construction.
 Despite having access only to primitive medical equipment, Dr. Markowitz used his keen mind and extraordinary surgical skills to care for the sick, the beaten and the dying.
 He performed over 1,000 successful amputations at Chunkai, the POW camp where he was being held, with nothing more than a hacksaw and a little anesthesia.
 When the anesthesia ran out, he still managed to successfully operate using only Novocain.